starseeker/archival/docs/readme.txt

-[readme.txt; 18.
-Dec 2012]
+[readme.txt; 14.
+Aug 2014]

 This directory contains the sources (SGML and pictures) for the main Ayam documentation (the Ayam reference manual) and a Tcl-script to create a reference card.

-In order to build your own version of the documentation you need the following prerequisites: o make o tclsh in /usr/bin/ (otherwise edit the Makefile) o sgml-tools 1.0.9 or linuxdoc-tools
+In order to build the documentation the following prerequisites are needed: o make o tclsh in /usr/bin/ (otherwise edit the Makefile) o sgml-tools 1.0.9 or linuxdoc-tools

-if you want to build a PostScript version you, additionally, need o LaTeX o dvips
+Additional prerequisites for the PostScript version are: o LaTeX o dvips

-if you want to build a PDF version you, additionally, need o dvipdf (not recommended) or pdflatex (recommended) o needspace.sty, shorttoc.sty, footmisc.sty
+Additional prerequisites for the PDF version are: o dvipdf (not recommended) or pdflatex (recommended) o needspace.sty, shorttoc.sty, footmisc.sty